siegeon/magic.lambda.scheduler/README.md

 arguments, you _cannot_ supply a weekday.
 If you supply a weekday pattern besides \*\*, you cannot supply neither MM nor dd.
 These two patterns are mutually exclusive.

 The double asterix `**` implies _"any value"_, and means _"undefined"_.
-If you create a weekday pattern, you must also supply hours, minutes and seconds - And you _cannot_ add a month or day value.
-If you create a month/day pattern, you must at least supply a day value, in addition to hours, minutes and seconds - And you _cannot_ add a weekday value.
+The only mandatory arguments is HH mm and ss, and must be supplied regardless of whether or not you create a weekday pattern, or a month/day pattern.

 **Notice** - All times are interpreted as UTC times, and _not_ necessarily your local time.
 Have this in mind as you create your tasks.
+The frontend however, will convert dates and times as you create tasks to your local timezone.

 ## Deleting a task